ian-double-u/solar/README.md

 If you are interested in experimenting with your own models you can use the template I have created to pre-process all of the data and insert your own model.
 This template can also be found [here](https://github.com/ian-double-u/solar/blob/master/model_template.py)

-Otherwise, I provide some examples of models you could build to try and predict the irradiance data you observed.
-See the [model folder](https://github.com/ian-double-u/solar/tree/master/model) to view some models I experimented with.
+Otherwise, I provide an example of a model you could build to try and predict the irradiance data you observed.
+See the [model folder](https://github.com/ian-double-u/solar/tree/master/model) to view the model I experimented with.

 ### Conclusions